palewire/first-automated-chart/docs/index.md

 dw.publish_chart(chart_id)
 ```

 You can see the changes by, again, asking the `dw` object to display the chart's embed.
+Take a look at the bottom line of the chart to see the citation.

 ```python
 dw.display_chart(chart_id)